 Sitting in her chamber in Kolkata, with a framed picture of Samuel Hahnemann (founder of homoeopathy) facing me on my right, little did I foresee how inspiring this meeting with Bimla Goenka would turn out to be.
 She greeted me with a smile before telling me about her journey.

 She was just a matriculate at the time of her marriage, having studied at a Hindi-medium school.
-Now she is a practicing homoeopath at 74.
-“Shri Radhakrishanji, a very well known homoeopath and a family friend, came to see me when I lost my son to a disease.
+Now she is a practising homoeopath at 74.
+“Shri Radhakrishanji, a very well known homoeopath and a family friend, came to see me when I lost my son to the disease.
 He saw me losing all hope in life.
 He inspired me to start afresh and suggested that I start learning homoeopathy.
 At that time, I was ready to take up anything that could revive my interest in life and relationships.
-Now, I have been practicing homoeopathy for around thirty years, starting as late, or you might say, as early at 44,” she said.
+Now, I have been practising homoeopathy for around thirty years, starting as late, or you might say, as early at 44,” she said.

 Her husband looked fondly at her as she narrated how she treats her patients for free.
 She does this not because she considers it a charity, but because she likes to treat people and to see them fit.

 I was curious to know how a ‘traditional’ Indian lady who married very early was able to achieve what she did considering the patriarchal setup surrounding her.
 Bimla belongs to a culture where women are expected to follow the rules rooted in tradition.
-She smiled and told me that not only was her husband supportive of her decision and walked alongside in this journey of self-realisation, but also encouraged her to stay professional in her approach.
+She smiled and told me that not only was her husband supportive of her decision and walked alongside in this journey of self-realisation but also encouraged her to stay professional in her approach.